Structure of the Circle of Willis

 - Left and right posterior communicating (PCOM) arteries

-- Horizontal segments of left and right posterior cerebral arteries (PCA)
+- Horizontal segments of the left and right posterior cerebral arteries (PCA)

 - Single basilar artery

 Anterior cerebral artery

 The anterior cerebral artery is divided into various segments.
 The first segment starts from the bifurcation of the internal carotid artery (ICA) until the junction of the artery with the anterior communicating artery in the longitudinal fissure.

 Branches of the first segment include:

 - Medial lenticulostriate artery, which supplies the anterior hypothalamus, anterior commissure, fornix, striatum, optic chiasm, and optic nerves

 - Perforator branches of the anterior communicating artery supply the hypothalamus and optic chiasm.

 The second segment of the ACA extends from the anterior communicating (ACOM) artery to the bifurcation of the ACOM artery forming the pericallosal and callosomarginal arteries, near the genu of the corpus callosum.

 Branches of the second segment include the perforators to the frontal lobe, as well as the recurrent artery of Heubner.
-Recurrent artery of Heubner is a large lenticulostriate vessel which supplies the caudate nucleus, internal capsule and putamen.
+The recurrent artery of Heubner is a large lenticulostriate vessel which supplies the caudate nucleus, internal capsule, and putamen.
 The orbitofrontal and frontopolar arteries are also branches of the second segment.

-The third segment, also called pericallosal artery includes all the branches of the ACA that originate after the origin of the pericallosal and callosomarginal arteries distally.
+The third segment, also called the pericallosal artery includes all the branches of the ACA that originate after the origin of the pericallosal and callosomarginal arteries distally.
 The third segment ends into parietal arteries which supply the corpus callosum and precuneus.

 Middle cerebral artery

 The middle cerebral artery is divided into four segments.

 The first segment originates in the internal carotid artery until its bifurcation (or trifurcation).

 The middle cerebral artery can bifurcate or trifurcate; it varies from person to person.
 Branches of the first segment are:

 - Lenticulostriate arteries: these arteries supply the anterior commissure, internal capsule, caudate nucleus, putamen and globus pallidus.

 - Anterior temporal artery: this artery supplies the anterior temporal lobe.

 This segment starts from the bifurcation of the middle cerebral artery to the circular sulcus of the insula.
 It extends until the margin of the insula within the Sylvian fissure.